 Two variations on the estimating equations for instrumental variable analyses are provided in the book.
-The first estiwhere θ_1 is the mean of the instrument, and θ_2 corresponds to β_1 .
+The first estimating equation is where θ_1 is the mean of the instrument, and θ_2 corresponds to β_1 .
 The previous estimating equations can be translated as